BaseCampCoding/Cand-Bamp-django-project-sean-bryce-lathe/PROPOSAL.md

 ### Core User Workflows
 - Signup: The user will have an option to signup as a artist or a listener.
-- Artist: They should be able to create, edit and delete blog post about them.They can also listen to other artists and also are there albume and leave review or comments about their page.
+- Artist: They should be able to create, edit and delete blog post about them.They can also listen to other artists and also are there album and leave review or comments about their page.
 Also they can follow other Artists.
 - Listenr: They will be able to like and comment on the artist's blog posts.
 Also they can follow the Artist.
 - Artist's music will be featured on the featured page.